mtiutiu-heits/do-gitops-testing/README.md

 ## Next steps

-In order to inspect the Kubernetes cluster state as well as Flux CD and getting information about various components we need to install a few tools like:
+In order to inspect the Kubernetes cluster as well as the Flux CD state and getting information about various components we need to install a few tools like:

 1. `doctl` for DigitalOcean interaction (most of the tasks that can be done via the DO account web interface can be accomplished using the CLI version as well)
 2. `kubectl` for Kubernetes interaction